Last Updated on April 21, 2023 by Andrew Pirie

+7. Now and Then: Elma Today

 But she has not given up sports altogether.
 However, her competition days are now behind her.
 Elma is teaching and sharing her experiences this time.

-She presently serves as Consultant for Grassroots Level for the Philippine Sports Commission, where she discovers and helps scout young athletes with potentials from the provinces and other schools.
+She presently serves as Consultant for Grassroots Level for the Philippine Sports Commission, where she discovers and helps scout young athletes with potential from the provinces and other schools.

 As the head coach for the University of the East Women Tracksters, Elma last December 14-17, 2002, propelled her ward to glory by winning the Championship in the women’s athletics division of the University Athletic Association of the Philippines (UAAP) Tournament, dethroning former winner, University of Sto.
 Tomas.